 You’re still able to squeeze into suits cut so sharply that they could draw blood, or certainly restrict its flow to parts of your compressed anatomy, so enjoy it.
 Thin lapels and jackets cropped to your armpits all signal that you’re wearing a two-piece as a fashion statement, not because it’s stipulated in an employee handbook.

 Between 25 And 35: Slim

-Even if you can still fit into the eye-wateringly tight tailoring of your youth, you look like you’re going to the prom that you probably bought it for, or a bad nightclub.
-So you shed the schoolboy aesthetic and graduate to a cut that demonstrates in more ways than one that you’re yet to hit middle age – but have a bit more substance about you.
+Even if you can still fit into the eye-wateringly tight tailoring of your youth, you’ll likely look like you’re going to the prom that you probably bought it for, or a bad nightclub.
+So shed the schoolboy aesthetic and graduate to a cut that demonstrates in more ways than one that you’re yet to hit middle age – but have a bit more substance about you.

 Over 35: Classic

 Having witnessed one or two swings of the fashion pendulum, by now you’ve realised that, whether they’re too thin or fat, lapels that stray too far beyond the safe zone of three or so inches will date even the best suit horribly, and you by extension.
 Bumfreezer jackets and trousers busting at the seams, meanwhile, are anything but elegant.

 Ask any grooming expert worth their weight in serum, and they’ll tell you that hands are the biggest giveaway of age.
 That’s not just down to wrinkles and brown spots, though, but also what’s at the end of them.
 While father time is on your side, keep your paws encumbered by handles and earn some serious street cred at the same time with wearable luggage.

 If anything proves the shifting sands of menswear, it’s bags.
 Cross-body styles, once a staple of dads-on-tour, are now exclusively for the spry.
 And backpacks, provided they are cut from premium fabrics and finished with sturdy hardware, are more club menswear than after-school club.